Introduction / History

 The Helambu Sherpa are easy going and relaxed.
 Most eat well and usually have reasonably clean water from the mountains.
 Despite the outward peace, however, there are signs that their culture is unraveling.
 Alcohol and greed seem to permeate the social fabric.

 A large number of Helambu Sherpa live in Kathmandu for part of the year, which makes them available to hear the Gospel.
 However, though many have an awareness of Christianity, there are only a handful of known believers among them.
-These few stand alone as Gospel witnesses to their people, since there are no mission agencies working among them.
-There is currently no translation of God's Word in their native language.
+These few stand alone as Gospel witnesses to their people.
 The Helambu Sherpa of Nepal have little or no opportunity to know Jesus Christ as their Lord.

 Prayer PointsView Sherpa Helambu in all countries.